 Australian Employment Surges, Supporting Further Rate Hikes

-(Bloomberg) -- Australian employment surged by more than three times economists’ estimates and unemployment held at a 48-year low, reinforcing expectations the Reserve Bank will raise interest rates further in 2023.
+(Bloomberg) -- Australian employment surged by more than three times economists’ estimates in November and unemployment held at a 48-year low, bolstering the case for the Reserve Bank to raise interest rates further in 2023.

 Most Read from Bloomberg